SillyTavern/SillyTavern-Docs/Extras/extensions/Smart-Context.md

 #### Individual Memory Length

 This is the maximum length allowed for each injected 'memory'.
-This is in CHARACTERS (not tokens).
+This is in **CHARACTERS** (not tokens).
 If set too small, the memory could be cut off midway.

 Example:

-`Ross: I really like dogs with long fur and fluffy tails.
+`Ross: I like dogs with long fur and fluffy tails.
 I dislike dogs with short fur and short tails.`

 This database 'memory' is 103 characters long, so you would need to set the slider to at least `103` in order to pull it entirely into the context.